 - 1) A Committee Member shall read the pertinent parts of the report out loud and state the charge or at the discretion of the committee, may allow the accused to read the report. - 2) If the person or organization is unable to appear, at the discretion of the Discipline Committee, a summary of the report may be sent to the alleged offender advising the date their reply is required. - 3) Match reports, which may accompany a referee's report, do not have to be copied and given to the individual. - 4) The individual should be given the opportunity to answer to the charges as described in the report.
 Questions and/or clarification of the respondent's statement should be asked after the individual has had an opportunity to reply. - 5) The Recording Secretary must record pertinent information for the record, in particular, any serious discrepancy that may exist between the game official's report, any other report of any person or organization, or any evidence gathered and the individual's responses. - 6) Members of Discipline Committees should appear impartial at all times.
-A structured formal process tends to impart this image. - 7) Familiarity with players and officials is discouraged, as it tends to detract from the process of a formal hearing. - 8) After questioning the individual, ask them if they have anything further they wish to add to their statement before a decision is made.
-Request the individual to withdraw while the committee discusses the case and makes a decision. - 9) The Discipline Hearing Committee shall consider the accused responses and all materials available and shall decide on the case. - 10) A member of the Discipline Hearing Committee shall call the individual back in and advise them of the committee's decision.
+A structured formal process tends to impart this image. - 7) Familiarity with players and officials is discouraged, as it tends to detract from the process of a formal hearing.

-- 11) The accused shall be advised of the right of appeal and procedure for appeal; if an appeal is considered, the accused, if sanctioned, is required to serve any assessed suspensions while the appeal process is pending. - 12) The accused shall be given a written record of the committee's decision or advised that further consideration is required and a report will be provided to them at a later date within the guidelines outlined. - 13) All parties affected by a discipline decision have the right to receive a written copy of the decision and also, the specific Rights of Appeal information, including: - a.
+- 8) After questioning the individual, ask them if they have anything further they wish to add to their statement before a decision is made.
+Request the individual to withdraw while the committee discusses the case and makes a decision. - 9) The Discipline Hearing Committee shall consider the accused responses and all materials available and shall decide on the case. - 10) A member of the Discipline Hearing Committee shall call the individual back in and advise them of the committee's decision. - 11) The accused shall be advised of the right of appeal and procedure for appeal; if an appeal is considered, the accused, if sanctioned, is required to serve any assessed suspensions while the appeal process is pending. - 12) The accused shall be given a written record of the committee's decision or advised that further consideration is required and a report will be provided to them at a later date within the guidelines outlined. - a.
+For minor game related infractions (where the expected outcome is 3 games or less), notice should be given within 72 hours of the completion of the hearing. - b.
+For major infractions, or non-game related offences, wherein a result of a discipline hearing is withheld, the accused shall be sent a final determination no later than 30 days following the hearing.
+Notable exceptions to this rule is where there is legal or police involvement. - c.
+Extensions to the above timelines can be granted only by the BC Soccer Judicial Committee Chair. - 13) All parties affected by a discipline decision have the right to receive a written copy of the decision and also, the specific Rights of Appeal information, including: - a.
 The name and address of the organization to which the decision may be appealed - b.
 The amount of the appeal fee - c.
 The timeline for appealing a decision - d.
-The criteria for the specific grounds for appeal - 14) The accused is to be informed that all sanctions must be observed as assessed unless given leave by BC Soccer.
+The criteria for the specific grounds for appeal - 14) The accused is to be informed that all sanctions must be observed as assessed unless given leave by BC Soccer. - 15) With leave from the BC Soccer Judicial Committee, a discipline committee has the right to call a new hearing, and re-hear any case if new evidence is brought forward at a later date.